The Fair Work system

 The key features of the Fair Work system are:

-- 11 minimum National Employment Standards
+- the minimum National Employment Standards

 - awards that apply nationally for specific industries and occupations